-We have compiled some resources to help you with caring for senior dogs, planning for your dog's future if something happens to you, grief support, and other places to adopt senior dogs.
+We have compiled some resources for senior dogs and senior people.
 We hope you find this information helpful.

 Senior Dog Rescues